 - OAR will request that the professor help to identify a peer note taker in the class.
 The note taker will need to meet with the OAR Director to review responsibilities.
 The peer note taker receives a gift card at the end of the semester as a thank you for assisting with note taking services.

-- OAR will consider a students preference and history when determining accommodations related to effective communication.
-Audio-recording is often an effective substitute or a supplemental means of note taking.
+· OAR will consider students' preferences and history when determining accommodations related to effective communication.
+Audio-recording is often an effective substitute or a supplemental means of note-taking.

 Conditions of the agreement:

-- Recordings, course materials, and lecture notes may not be exchanged or distributed for commercial purposes, for compensation, or for any other purpose other than study by the students named above.
+· Recordings, course materials, and lecture notes may not be exchanged or distributed for commercial purposes, for compensation, or any other purpose other than study by eligible students.

 The faculty member may require a signed agreement with the conditions noted above before lectures can be recorded.
-It is the responsibility of the student to notify the instructor that they may be recording the lectures due to their disability.
+It is the responsibility of the student to notify the instructor of their intent to utilize any accommodations outlined in their accommodation letter, including their intention to record lectures.

 What if an instructor objects to the use of an auxiliary or personal aid?